spiral/docs/orm/morphed-relations.md

 +-------------------------------------------------+---------+----------------+-----------------+------------+------------+
 ```

-As in case with BELONGS_TO_MPRHED you can observe morphed key in our pivot table.
+As in case with BELONGS_TO_MORPHED you can observe morphed key in our pivot table.
 To better understand how such table is created we can check relation options which are very similar to MANY_TO_MANY:

 Option            | Default                                 | Description
 ---               | ---                                     | ---